cristianalarcon23/game-ih/README.md

 - User can move left
 - User can move right
 - User can receive damage when colliding with drops
+- User can increase/decrease reputation points
+- User can shoot enemies and friends

 ## User stories Backlog